lenaone/project2/readme.md

 ## Credit
-I use shein and fila website images.
+I use shein and fila website of images.
 But, this website from school project.
-It's not make any profit of this.
+So, this is not make any profit.